List of television shows notable for negative reception: Variety and sketch comedy shows

-The series ranked No. 35 on TV Guide's Fifty Worst TV Shows of All Time list.
-The series, which featured Japanese duo Pink Lady struggling awkwardly through American disco hits and sketch comedy (the duo spoke very little English), was moved to the Friday night death slot after one episode and killed off after five episodes.
+The series ranked No. 35 on TV Guides Fifty Worst TV Shows of All Time list.
+The series, which featured Japanese musical duo Pink Lady struggling awkwardly through American disco hits and sketch comedy (as both spoke very little English), was moved to the Friday night death slot after one episode and killed off after five episodes.
 (A sixth episode was unaired at the time but later included in a DVD release).